mariellefoster/marf-books/README.md

 - War.exe
 - Lois McMaster Bujold: Beguilement

+- Ted Chiang: Stories of your Life
+- Margaret Atwood: Hagseed

 ## Future
 - Invisible Man, Got the Whole World Watching
-- Ted Chiang: Stories of your Life
 - Ann Leckie: The Sparrow
 - How to Win Friends and Influence People
 - Weapons of Math Deception